marisahunziker/privacy_fs25/README.md

     ```

 2. **Dataset Download**
-    Download the MovieLens 1M dataset from [https://grouplens.org/datasets/movielens/1m/](https://grouplens.org/datasets/movielens/1m/) and place it in the `data/` folder.
+    Download the MovieLens 1M dataset from [GroupLens](https://grouplens.org/datasets/movielens/1m/) and place it in the `data/` folder.

 3. **Preprocessing**
-    Use the `data_preprocessor.ipynb` notebook to preprocess the dataset and save it as a `TensorDataset` in the `datasets/` directory for model training, evaluation, and testing.
+    Run `data_preprocessor.ipynb` to preprocess the dataset and save it as a `TensorDataset` in `datasets/`.

 4. **Dataset Analysis**
-    To obtain key metrics of the preprocessed and split datasets, run the `data_analyser.ipynb` notebook.
+    Use `data_analyser.ipynb` to compute key metrics for the preprocessed and split datasets.

 5. **Running Experiments**
-    Execute the provided scripts.
-Metrics and model checkpoints will be saved in their respective directories.
+    Execute the scripts.
+Metrics and model checkpoints are saved in their respective directories.

+### Evaluation

+The `evaluation` folder contains a Jupyter notebook for generating plots and evaluating model performance.